justlark/lark.gay/site/content/furry-carnival.md

 - Write something that follows the theme, however you choose to interpret it.
 It can be as short or long as you want!
 - Follow the instructions in the call for submissions to submit your piece.
-- Your piece should postdate the call for submissions.
+- Your piece should postdate (be written after) the call for submissions.

 **If you're hosting:**

 - Post a "call for submissions" at the start of the month.
+  - Your call for submissions should link back to this page.
   - Your call for submissions should include that month's theme, some specific discussion prompts, and a way for folks to send you their submissions.
   - Respondents shouldn't need an account on your platform to contact you.
 - Post a "roundup" shortly after the end of the month.
   - Your roundup post should link to each submission.
 You can also summarize them, and even provide your own (positive!) commentary if you want.
-- Your roundup post should link back to your call for submissions.
+  - Your roundup post should link back to this page and your call for submissions.
-- You should edit your call for submissions to link to the roundup.
+  - You should update your call for submissions to link to the roundup.

 ## The Carnival